quintusdias/pyhdfeos/README.md

 MacPorts
 --------
-MacPorts uses version 5.1.15, so it is vulnerable to the issue previously described.
+MacPorts uses version HDF-EOS5 version 1.15, so it is vulnerable to the issue previously described.

 -----